Starting collecting your Butlin's hotel Memorabilia with eBay, have a look at these items below

 Aside from my immediate family, nobody has had more influence on me at a crucial point in my life than Rocky Mason.
 So many of my lifetime achievements would never have been possible without him.
 I also know that I am just one of a long list of people, over the years, whose lives Rocky Mason made better.

 As a footnote, many years later in 1980 to be exact, I was on leave from my ship and in the UK, P&O suggested I go to Filey to see Rocky and discuss possible cruise staff entertainers.
 Would you believe that Rocky was once again on the station platform to meet me!!
 Needless to say, we had a wonderful week together.
-With the introduction of social media, we stayed in touch and were always sharing amusing storied and updating each other.
+With the introduction of social media, we stayed in touch and were always sharing amusing stories and updating each other.
 Rocky Mason was indeed the person who “Pointed me in the right direction” at a crucial time in my life and I was so happy I was able to stay in touch right up to his passing.

 "Thank you, Rocky"